 Resources for Student Research

-OSURF, a comprehensive resource about OSU undergraduate research, includes information about funding, mentors, credit, ethics, and more.
+URSA (Undergraduate Research, Scholarship and the Arts), includes information about funding, mentors, credit, ethics, and more.

+Celebrating Undergraduate Excellence.
 This annual event presents academic and creative work in a formal setting as a mark of accomplishment in studies.

 An educational resource for encouraging student hands-on research experiences in computing is available for free, created by Margaret Burnett, OSU professor of computer science.